aimat-lab/megan_aggregators/README.rst

     git clone https://github.com/aimat-lab/megan_aggregators

-Then in the main folder run a ``pip install``:
+For installation, it is recommended to create a new ``conda`` environment based on Python 3.10.
+After activating the environment, you can install the package in editable mode using the following commands:

 .. code-block:: shell

-    cd megan_aggregators
+    conda create -m agg python=3.10 torch
+    conda activate agg
-    python3 -m pip -e install .
+    pip -e install megan_aggregators/

-On Linux it might be necessary to install Tk if not already installed
+**Optional.** On Linux it might be necessary to install Tk if not already installed

 .. code-block:: shell

     sudo apt install python3-tk

-Afterwards, you can check the install by invoking the CLI:
+**Checking the installation.** Afterwards, you can check the install by invoking the CLI:

 .. code-block:: shell